colinxy/colinxy.github.io/_posts/2016-05-10-a-first-step-in-lisp.md

 In lisp, `lambda` macro creates an anonymous function.
 Anonymous functions are common in modern languages, thanks to this legacy from Lisp.
+But it's more complicated in Lisp itself.
-But occasionally a sharp quote sign is added before the function.
+Occasionally a sharp quote sign is added before the function.
 The question is, what difference does it make.

 ```cl